aalarkin/SCCG-Replication-Slope/README.md

 ```
 jupyter notebook
 ```
 This should open up Jupyter on your browser from the directory that you navigated to above.
-On the main page of the respository on Jupyter, click on this notebook.
+On the main page of the respository on Jupyter, click on the "ISME_Larkin_2022" notebook.

 NOTE: Depending on your operating system and the current version of Anaconda, you may run into some R kernal dependency issues.
 If this is the case, you can you use either Anaconda or Miniconda to create a conda environment using the environment dependencies provided in this GitHub repository.
 To create a conda environment, navigate to the directory containing this repository and type
 ```